-Significant accounting judgments that management has made in the process of applying accounting policies and that have the most significant effect on the amounts recognized in the financial statements include, but are not limited to, the following:
+Significant accounting judgments that management has made in the process of applying accounting policies and that have the most significant effect on the amounts recognized in the consolidated financial statements include, but are not limited to, the following:

-- i) Determination of categories of financial assets and financial liabilities; - ii) Assessment of any indicators of impairment of the carrying value of the Company's exploration and evaluation assets; - iii) The ability of the Company to continue as a going concern; and - iv) The classification of leases are either finance lease or operating lease.
+- i) Determination of categories of financial assets and financial liabilities; - ii) Assessment of any indicators of impairment of the carrying value of the Company's exploration and evaluation assets; - iii) The ability of the Company to continue as a going concern; and - iv) Contingencies by their nature, will only be resolved when one or more future events occur or fail to occur.
+The assessment of contingencies inherently involves the exercise of significant judgment and estimates of the outcome of future events.
+The Company is involved in certain legal claims as described in note 16, and the likelihood or outcomes of these claims involves the exercise of significant judgment.